 Learn more about the benefits of yoga here.
 Or, if you're ready to get started, click here to learn more about how to prepare for your first class!

 Set up an aquarium and absorb the serenity.
 A fish tank can give a calming and peaceful sensation to a room that will improve your state of mind.
-Pets can be stressful; however, fish are low support and simple to care for.
+Pets can be stressful; however, fish require little support and are simple to care for.
 They are also beautiful to look at!

 A "Jobby" is a term that combines "Job" with "Hobby".
 Everyone could use a few extra dollars, even (or especially) in retirement.
 In today's digital world, many people are finding ways to turn their hobbies into some extra cash!
 It could be teaching a subject, writing for others, or doing some freelance work in your community.
 Discover more ideas here!